In the most recent national assessment (REF 2014) we were ranked third in our discipline for research power behind only Oxford and Cambridge.

 Our research is uniquely shaped by this juxtaposition of the critical and the creative and by our location in the historic city of Lancaster, with its medieval castle and close ties to the nearby Lake District, home of Romanticism.

-Each year Professor Terry Eagleton and Professor Paul Muldoon, two of the world’s most distinguished figures within literary criticism and poetry respectively, each offer to our students a number of open lectures, MA seminars, and specialist PhD tutorials
+Each year Professor Terry Eagleton, Professor Paul Muldoon and Professor Benoit Peeters, three of the world’s most distinguished figures within literary criticism, poetry and the graphic novel, respectively, each offer a number of open lectures, MA seminars, and specialist PhD tutorials.

 Major Research Areas